Cecilapp/Cecil/docs/4-Configuration.md

 ### Environment variables

-The configuration can be defined through [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
+The configuration can be overridden through [environment variables](https://en.wikipedia.org/wiki/Environment_variable).

 Each environment variable name must be prefixed with `CECIL_` and the configuration key must be set in uppercase.